CNN’s Cuomo says he has coronavirus, has shown symptoms

 “I just hope I didn’t give it to the kids and Cristina,” he tweeted, in a reference to his wife.

-Cuomo’s older brother, New York Gov. Andrew Cuomo, has been one of the most visible political figures during the pandemic, and appeared on his brother’s show on Monday.
+Cuomo’s older brother, New York Gov. Andrew Cuomo, has been one of the most visible political figures during the pandemic, and appeared on his brother’s show remotely on Monday.

 The governor discussed his younger brother during his daily press briefing Tuesday morning.